Clinical Spectrum of Poisoning in Pediatric Emergency in Underdeveloped Countries

 10.24911/SJEMed.72-1711551051

 Razi ur Rahman.
 Clinical Spectrum of Poisoning in Pediatric Emergency in Underdeveloped Countries.
 SJEMed.
-Online First: 18 May, 2024. doi:
+2024; 5(Supplement 1): S2-S2. doi:

 10.24911/SJEMed.72-1711551051